michael-gif/ESP32-Floppy-Drive-Controller/README.md

 - 22 - Write Data
 - 24 - Write Enable
 - 26 - Track 0
-- 28 - Write Protect
 - 30 - Read Data
 - 32 - Side Select
-- 34 - Ready/Disk Change

 ### Pin info
-- You can change which GPIO pins are used for communication with IDC pins, but be warned that all output pins use digitalWrite(), and most input pins use digitalRead().
+- You can change which GPIO pins are used for communication with IDC pins, but be warned that all output pins use `digitalWrite()`, and most input pins use `digitalRead()`.
-If you have no choice and need to use an analog pin for input, change the code accordingly to use analogRead() instead of digitalRead().
+If you have no choice and need to use an analog pin for input, change the code accordingly to use `analogRead()` instead of `digitalRead()`.
 - Connecting `Density` is optional, but is recommended to ensure the drive uses the right density.
 - If `Direction` is LOW, head moves inwards, if HIGH, head moves outwards.
 - `Step` requires a pulse to move the motor.
 The pulse is 3ms, from LOW to HIGH.
 Every step change is equivalent to a track change.
 So stepping 10 times will step 10 tracks.